-- a printed portfolio of design work that demonstrates creativity and/or artistic skill; it may include freehand drawings, paintings, furniture, sculpture, craft objects, creative photography, construction projects, etc.
+- a digital portfolio of design work (PDF, max.
+20 MB) that demonstrates creativity and/or artistic skill; it may include freehand drawings, paintings, furniture, sculpture, craft objects, creative photography, construction projects, etc.

-- two years in a university degree program (ten full-year courses, twenty half-year courses, or a combination), with a minimum 2.5 grade point average (B- average), including the following courses:
+- two years in a university degree program (twenty courses), with a minimum 2.5 grade point average (B- average), including the following courses:

-- a full-year course (or two half-year courses), at 1000-level or higher, in a mathematics or science subject: biology, chemistry, computer science, engineering, geology, mathematics, physics, or statistics (but not economics, environment, geography, management, planning, or psychology; and not history of mathematics)
+- two courses, at 1000-level or higher, in a mathematics or science subject: biology, chemistry, computer science, engineering, geology, mathematics, physics, or statistics (but not economics, environment, geography, astronomy, management, planning, or psychology; and not history of mathematics)

-- a full-year course (or two half-year courses), at 1000-level or higher, in a humanities or social science subject: e.g., anthropology, art history, classics, literature, music history, philosophy, political science, psychology, or sociology (but not geography, planning, language instruction, or music instruction)
+- two courses, at 1000-level or higher, in a humanities or social science subject: e.g., anthropology, art history, classics, literature, history, music history, philosophy, political science, psychology, or sociology (but not geography, planning, language instruction, or music instruction)

-- a half-year course that emphasizes English writing skills (often designated by a university as "writing requirement" or "writing intensive")
+- one course that emphasizes English writing skills (often designated by a university as "writing requirement" or "writing intensive")

-- for students whose first language is not English: an English-language test score (IELTS 7.0, TOEFL 92 iBT, or equivalent)
+- for students whose first language is not English: an English-language test score (IELTS 7.0, TOEFL 92 iBT, or equivalent; Duolingo is not acceptable)